Incentives and Strategic Behaviour: An Experiment: Hypotheses and Experimental Design

-While testing \hyref{hypothesis:action-sophistication}[Hypothesis] is in itself a contribution of this paper, we seek to speak to mechanisms, that is, \emph{why} the incentive level affects choices.
+While testing \hyref{hypothesis:action-sophistication}[Hypothesis] is in itself a contribution of this paper, we seek to shed light on mechanisms, that is, \emph{why} incentive levels may affect choices.

-One plausible channel for the effect of incentives on choices is that, by scaling up incentives, mistakes become more costly, and thus players are more likely to choose suboptimal actions less often.
-This is the logic underlying quantal response which posits the probability a given action is chosen depends on the player's vector of expected payoffs.
-Both models of stochastic choice based on random utility with additive iid payoff disturbances \citep{McFadden1974Chapter,McKelveyPalfrey1995GEB} and on additive perturbed utility or costly precision \citep{MattssonWeibull2002GEB,FudenbergIijimaStrzalecki2015Ecta} would predict that, all else equal, a higher incentive level for a player entails them choosing the best alternative more often.
-More generally, quantal response equilibrium would also predict that, for any game, actions with higher expected payoffs are chosen more often \citep{GoereeHoltPalfrey2005EE}.
-In assessing support for this class of models, we will test the following hypothesis:
+One possible channel is that higher incentives make mistakes more costly and therefore reduce the frequency of suboptimal choices.
+This is the logic underlying structural quantal response models, in which the probability of choosing an action depends on the vector of expected payoffs.
+Both models of stochastic choice based on random utility with additive i.i.d. payoff disturbances \citep{McFadden1974Chapter,McKelveyPalfrey1995GEB} and models based on additive perturbed utility or costly precision \citep{MattssonWeibull2002GEB,FudenbergIijimaStrzalecki2015Ecta} predict, under mild conditions, that higher incentives lead players to choose better actions more often.
+More generally, regular quantal response equilibrium implies that, within a given game, actions with higher expected payoffs should be chosen more frequently \citep{GoereeHoltPalfrey2005EE}.
+To assess support for this class of models, we test the following hypothesis:

-\begin{hypothesis}[Mistakes] (a) Best-response rates increase in own incentive level. (b) Actions with higher expected payoff are chosen more often. \end{hypothesis}
+\begin{hypothesis}[Quantal Responding] (a) Best-response rates increase in own incentive level. (b) Actions with higher expected payoff are chosen more often. \end{hypothesis}

 Another possible channel through which incentives may affect choices is by affecting players' beliefs.
-It has been shown that players' beliefs about the sophistication of their opponents may partially explain play of nonrationalizable actions.
-For example, sophistication of play changes depending on whether players are informed about opponents' characteristics that are associated with sophistication, such as chess ratings \citep{Palacios-HuertaVolij2009AER} or their educational background \citep{AgranovPotamitesSchotterTergiman2012GEB,AlaouiJanezicPenta2020JET}.
+Previous work shows that beliefs about opponents' sophistication can help explain the choice of non-rationalisable actions.
+For example, sophistication of play changes depending on whether players are informed about opponents' characteristics associated with sophistication, such as chess ratings \citep{Palacios-HuertaVolij2009AER} or their educational background \citep{AgranovPotamitesSchotterTergiman2012GEB,AlaouiJanezicPenta2020JET}.
+In our setting, higher incentives may induce greater effort in understanding the game, leading participants to think more carefully about opponents' payoffs and to assign lower probability to opponents choosing non-rationalisable actions.